-Pergamon was inscribed in the UNESCO World Heritage List in 2014, and it has been one the rare settlements that has survived several invasions and devastations over the ages, but reoccupied again on the merits of its strategic location.
-As confirmed by the findings of the excavations held, prehistory of Pergamon reaches back to second millennia BC.
+Pergamon was inscribed in the UNESCO World Heritage List in 2014, and it has been one the rare settlements that have survived several invasions and devastations over the ages but reoccupied again on the merits of its strategic location.
+As confirmed by the findings of the excavations held, the prehistory of Pergamon reaches back to second millennia BC.
 The city survived Persian domination and conquest of Alexander the Great.
-The most brilliant phase of its history lasted almost one hundred and fifty years when it was the capital of the Kingdom of Pergamon during 3rd and 2nd centuries BC.
+The most brilliant phase of its history lasted almost one hundred and fifty years when it was the capital of the Kingdom of Pergamon during the 3rd and 2nd centuries BC.
 At this time, one of the largest libraries of the world was built here and the city became a healing centre.
-The arts also flourished, and the city particularly became renowned for magnificent sculptures.
+The arts also flourished, and the city particularly became renowned for its magnificent sculptures.
 During the Roman period, Pergamon maintained its significance and developed further becoming “the most famous and magnificent city of the Asia Minor”, as described by the 1st century AD philosopher and author Pliny the Elder.
-Visiting Bergama would provide you a chance to trace the steps of the ancient city Pergamon through several unique experiences.
+Visiting Bergama would provide you with a chance to trace the steps of the ancient city Pergamon through several unique experiences.

 The City of Firsts